microsoftgraph/microsoft-graph-docs-contrib/concepts/use-postman.md

 ## Step 1 - Forking the Microsoft Graph Postman collection
 To use the Postman collection you will need to fork it to your own Postman workspace.

-1. Navigate to https://www.postman.com/microsoftgraph/workspace/microsoft-graph/overview in your browser
+1. Navigate to [Microsoft Graph Postman Collection](https://www.postman.com/microsoftgraph/workspace/microsoft-graph/overview) in your web browser.
-2. Hover over the **Microsoft Graph** collection on the left hand side and click on the parathensis and select **Create a fork**.
+2. Hover over teh **Microsoft Graph** on left hand side and click the elipsis.
+3. Selct **Create a fork** from the collection menu.
-3. Type a label for your fork (this can be any name)
+3. Fill in a label for your own fork.
+This can be any text.
-4. On Workspace drop down select **My Workspace**
+4. Under Workspace, select **My Workspace** in the drop down.
-5. Click the **Create fork** button

-You will now be redirected to a fork of the main Microsoft Graph Postman collection.
+You will now be redirected to a fork of the main Microsoft Graph Postman collection in your own workspace.

-## Step 2 - Download the Postman Agent
+## Step 2 - (Optional) Download the Postman Agent
 To use this particular postman collection in your web browser you will need to download the [Postman Desktop Agent](https://www.postman.com/downloads).
-YOu will not be able to use Postman for the web without this due to CORS restrictions in the browser.
+You will not be able to use Postman for the web without this due to CORS restrictions in the web browser.
+You do not need the agent if you are using the Postman for Windows app.

-Alternatively, now that you have forked the collection, you can open your **My workspace** in the [Postman App](https://www.postman.com/downloads).

 ## Step 3 - Create an Azure AD application
 To use this collection in your own developer tenant you will need to create a Azure AD application and give it the appropriate permissions for the requests you would like to call.
 If you do not have a developer tenant you can sign up for one through the [Microsoft 365 Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program).